 Generating Reports

-To build the HTML dashboard and JSON data files use run-reports.sh
+To build the HTML dashboard and JSON data files use run-reports.sh which runs

 all intervals in one go: